alberdev/EmptyStateKit/README.md

 ## Usage

 It's important, when an error or empty state occurs, to inform or teach the user how to recover from the error or how to populate the screen with content.
 Keep in mind to give your users a next step, like  a link to another section, a button to recover from an error or content to interact with.
 This will help you to increase engagement!
 In the example you will see multiple types of empty states and how you can customize them.
 Be creative!.

+---

 Once you've installed the pod, follow next steps.
 It's really simple:

 ### 1. Complete empty states data

 To complete empty states data, you can choose implementing EmptyStateDataSource or extend your custom enum states with image, title, description and titleButton params.
-I recommend the second option to keep states data outside your view controller.
+>I recommend the second option to keep states data outside your view controller.

 #### Using EmptyStateDataSource